ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/red-dev-ecrecover-x-chain/README.md

 4. [Remix](https://remix-project.org/)
 5. [GoLang](https://go.dev/)
 # Conclusion
-The ability to add stateful precompiles to an Avalanche Subnet based on Subnet-evm opens up a world of possibilities.
+The ability to add stateful precompiles to an Avalanche Subnet based on Subnet-EVM opens up a world of possibilities.
 We chose to write a precompile to address one significant use-case pertaining to Subnet inter-communication, the ability to verify signatures signed with Avalanche X-Chain addresses, but the possibilities are endless.
-In any case, no matter what particular precompile you chose to write, you can follow the steps in this tutorial to integrate it into your fork of the Subnet-evm.
+In any case, no matter what particular precompile you chose to write, you can follow the steps in this tutorial to integrate it into your fork of the Subnet-EVM.